jdsdev/Embedder/README.md

 # Embedder

-Embedder is a plugin for Craft CMS based on [Antenna](https://github.com/vector/Antenna) by Vector Media Group that will generate the exact, most up-to-date YouTube, Vimeo, Wistia, or Viddler embed code available.
+Embedder is a plugin for Craft CMS based on [Antenna](https://github.com/vector/Antenna) by Vector Media Group that will generate embed code for YouTube, Vimeo, Wistia, or Viddler.
 It also gives you access to the video’s title, its author, the author’s YouTube/Vimeo URL, and a thumbnail.
 All you have to do is pass it a single URL.

 You can also output various pieces of metadata about the video.